denisnumb/discord-secret-santa-bot/README.md

 ![start](https://github.com/user-attachments/assets/4fa7a0f8-a9ca-4c9b-a6cf-af2ffcc94912)

-- Click the button to participate and indicate your gift wishes, or leave the field blank—you can change your wishes later *(But no later than an hour before the end of the event)*.
+- Click the button to participate and indicate your gift wishes, or leave the field blank — you can change your wishes later *(But no later than an hour before the end of the event)*.

 ![wishes](https://github.com/user-attachments/assets/c68a5294-06d1-47ec-a5a2-8c698702d09b)